Club rules

 15. DOGS

-16. SMOKING
+16. SMOKING AND ELECTRONIC CIGARETTES

-No person shall smoke within any building on site or within 20 metres of and building.
-No person shall smoke on or within 20 metres of any safety boat due to the presence of petroleum spirit.
+No person shall smoke or use electronic cigarettes within any building on site or within 20 metres of any building.
+No person shall smoke or use electronic cigarettes

-17. POWERBOAT USE
+17. POWERBOAT USE:

 Engines should only be run at full throttle in emergencies.
 In normal operation, full throttle use is very wasteful of fuel.